GRAYgoose124/emu6502/anima/README.md

 # Anima ![](https://github.com/GRAYgoose124/emu6502/actions/workflows/anima_tests.yml/badge.svg)
 Anima provides Python bindings for the virtual machine from crate::vm6502.
+It's primary frontend is found in [emu6502](https://crates.io/crates/emu6502).

 Anima uses maturin build tooling.

-It's recommended you first create a virtual env in the root of emu6502 before installing.
+    If you are not using anima with the emu6502 crate please consider this an extreme work in progress.

 ## Setup
 ### Build
 ```bash